DADP: Domain Adaptive Diffusion Policy

 \subsection{Experimental Results}

-As shown in Table~\ref{tab:benchmark-results}, across all evaluated environments, DADP consistently achieves strong performance under both IID and OOD settings, outperforming or matching the best-performing baselines in nearly all cases, with the advantage being most pronounced under OOD.
-These results indicate that DADP effectively captures and leverages the domain information to improve performance across in-distribution and out-of-distribution domains.
-Moreover, across all environments, DADP achieve stable performance with smaller standard deviation value across different seeds, demonstrating its strong stability and practicability.
+As shown in Table~\ref{tab:benchmark-results}, across all evaluated environments, DADP consistently achieves strong performance under all three settings (Seen, Unseen, and OOD), outperforming or matching the best-performing baselines in nearly all cases, with the advantage being most pronounced under OOD.
+These results indicate that DADP effectively captures and leverages the domain information to generalize across both in-support novel domains and genuine out-of-support extrapolation.
+Moreover, across all environments, DADP achieves stable performance with smaller standard deviation across seeds, demonstrating its strong stability and practicability.

 We additionally evaluate DADP under two practically important regimes. (i) \emph{Non-stationary dynamics}: although DADP is trained under stationary dynamics, the encoder re-estimates the domain representation from the most recent online context, and the same checkpoint remains performant across all four Walker2d friction-variation schedules (Appendix~\ref{app: non-stationary}). (ii) \emph{Inference efficiency}: the representation-biased prior shifts the diffusion start point closer to the target action manifold, making the generation tolerant to aggressive step reduction — under one-step DDIM, a standard diffusion policy collapses while DADP retains a substantial fraction of its performance (Appendix~\ref{app: inference steps}).
 These results suggest DADP is a practical fit for real-time control and deployments where dynamics may evolve at test time.